statusbits/smartthings/Pollster/README.md

 ----------------

 **Version 1.2.
 Released 2/8/2015**
-* Added ability to update device that provide 'refresh' capability.
+* Added ability to update devices that provide 'refresh' capability.
 * Added "Poll Now" feature.
 You can now start the poll manually by touching the app icon.